vishalvaghasiya-ios/AdsManagerKit/README.md

 }
 ```

-**Notes:**

-- Make sure to call `AdsManager.configure` before displaying ads.
-- Adjust the frame height according to the `adType` you choose.

-## SwiftUI Integration – Interstitial and App Open Ads

-You can use Native Ads, Interstitial Ads, and App Open Ads directly in SwiftUI with AdsManagerKit.

-### Interstitial Ads
+#### Interstitial Ads

-Interstitial ads require a `UIViewController` to present.
-You can get it using:
+To show interstitial ads in SwiftUI, you need access to a `UIViewController` to present from.
+You can get it like this:

 ```swift
 extension View {